anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is the master key that opens the gates of happiness.
+Quote: When in doubt, tell the truth.

-By: Oliver Wendell Holmes Jr.
+By: Mark Twain